karajones/capture/quality_control_statistics.md

 2. Removing loci with indels (which are difficult to call accurately) or high numbers of SNPs (see note below)
 3. Removing potential duplicate loci/repeating regions

-In the first section, I'll go over looking at data quality and in the second section I'll cover how to implement quality controls.
+In this section, I'll go over looking at data quality and in the next section about variant calling I'll cover how to implement quality controls.

 ## Basic mapping statistics

-Once the final bam has been output, all of the information about duplicates, unmapped reads, etc. has been removed, so if you want to compare the before and after for some basic read mapping stats, then this needs to be run on `.marked.bam` files.
+Outputting the final bam removes all of the information about duplicates, unmapped reads, etc., so if you want to compare the before and after for some basic read mapping stats, then this needs to be run on `.marked.bam` files.
-> Note: You can get a lot more detailed output using `stats` rather than `flagstats` but since we’re just mapping back to short sequences rather than trying to align to a chromosome, I find `flagstats` works just fine.
+> Note: You can get a lot more detailed output using `stats` rather than `flagstats` but since I'm just mapping back to short sequences rather than trying to align to a chromosome, I find `flagstats` works just fine.
 ```
 for f in *.marked.bam; do samtools flagstat -O tsv $f > ../stats/${f%%.*}.flagstats.tsv; done
 ```